 Researchers should document the actual impact of COVID-19 on the progress of their grants to provide substantiation for any future no-cost time extension requests.
 It is not known at this time whether agencies will consider longer-than-normal no-cost time extensions or multiple no-cost time extensions in this situation, but no-cost time extensions covered under expanded authorities will still be available for federal awards.

-Due to the unusual circumstances, the Office of Sponsored Programs is asking the Principal Investigator (PI) to email their Program Officer/Manager and the Grants Administrator at the sponsor to make them aware of the anticipated delay in performance.
+Due to the unusual circumstances, the Office of Sponsored Programs is asking the principal investigator to email their program officer/manager and the grants administrator at the sponsor to make them aware of the anticipated delay in performance.
 The contact information for these individuals will be outlined in the award document provided by the sponsor.
-The PI should copy their post award administrator on this email so that the sponsor is aware that an authorized representative of the university is aware of this delay.
+The principal investigator should copy their post award administrator on this email so that the sponsor is aware that an authorized representative of the university is aware of this delay.

 Please remember, you may submit LOG requests with direct cost amount of more than $50,000 with proper justification.

 Changes to the current LOG procedure due to current unusual circumstances:

 - OSP will not check the available balance in the unrestricted fund provided by the department to use if the sponsor does not reimburse costs.

 - OSP will assume that the person making the request has obtained the appropriate authorization from the department head, center director or authorized designee prior to submitting a LOG request to OSP.